influxdata/docs-v2/CONTRIBUTING.md

 ```

 ### Duplicate OSS content in Cloud
-The latest InfluxDB OSS version and InfluxDB Cloud share the majority of content.
+Docs for InfluxDB OSS and InfluxDB Cloud share a majority of content.
 To prevent duplication of content between versions, use the following shortcodes:

 - `{{< duplicate-oss >}}`